PennyLaneAI/pennylane/doc/quickstart/intro.rst

 constraints:

-* The body of the function must consist of only supported PennyLane :mod:`operations <pennylane.ops>` or sequences of gates called :mod:`templates <pennylane.templates>`, using one instruction per line.
+* The body of the function must consist of only supported PennyLane :mod:`operations <pennylane.ops>` or sequences of operations called :mod:`templates <pennylane.templates>`, using one instruction per line.

 * The function must always return either a single or a tuple of *measured observable values*, by applying a :mod:`measurement function <pennylane.measure>`